theopn/dotfiles/README.md

 #### kitty

 kitty is my choice of terminal emulator, it is fast and cross-platform.
-My config is nothing out of ordinary with Gruvbox theme that I boosted contrast up. `color_test.sh` is also included for testing colors.
+Other than Dracula colorscheme, there's nothing out of ordinary.`color_test.sh` is also included for testing colors.

 #### Neofetch

-Does it have any use?
-Not really.
-Is it pretty and essential?
-Yes.
-A simple custom configuration utilizing NERD font glyphs and separate categories for hardware and software.
+Happy ricing!

 #### Neovim